althonos/lightmotif/README.md

 /// Create a pipeline to run tasks with platform acceleration let pli = Pipeline::dispatch();

-// Encode the target sequence into a striped matrix let seq = "ATGTCCCAACAACGATACCCCGAGCCCATCGCCGTCATCGGCTCGGCATGCAGATTCCCAGGCG";
+// Use the pipeline to encode the target sequence into a striped matrix let seq = "ATGTCCCAACAACGATACCCCGAGCCCATCGCCGTCATCGGCTCGGCATGCAGATTCCCAGGCG";
 let encoded = pli.encode(seq).unwrap();
 let mut striped = pli.stripe(encoded);
-striped.configure(&pssm);

-// Use a pipeline to compute scores for every position of the matrix.
+// Use the pipeline to compute scores for every position of the matrix. striped.configure(&pssm);
 let scores = pli.score(&striped, &pssm);

 // Scores can be extracted into a Vec<f32>, or indexed directly.